rcillo/rcillo.github.com/_posts/2014-01-20-memoization-in-elixir.md

 <figure>
   <img width="100%" src="/images/memoized-fibonacci.png" alt="Memoized fibonacci with linear growth curve">
   <figcaption>
     The memoized version is faster than the cached version.
-Thats because the ets is has constant (xxx) access lookup time and dictionaries have logarithm (xxx) time.
+Thats because the ets is has constant access lookup time and dictionaries have logarithm time.
   </figcaption>
 </figure>